 >> Plan to go into the meeting with 4-5 other folks from the event and together request they co-sponsor the We the People Amendment (HJR48).

 - Share what happened to reach more people!

 >> MTA National will provide a template press release and tips for taking photos and recording the event to help spread the word on social media to folks who were not in attendance.

 All the details you need to get started planning your action!

 Additional Support Webinars:

-Click here to RSVP for these meetings (not required but strongly encouraged, registration only needed once).
+Click here to RSVP for these meetings (participation in these support calls is strongly encouraged, registration only needed once).